Razakars (Pakistan): History and organization

 In June 1971, the Ansar was disbanded and reconstituted as the Razakars.
-Initially, they were controlled by the Shanti Committee, which was formed by several pro-Pakistani leaders including Nurul Amin and Khwaja Khairuddin.
-Bangladeshi journalist Shahriar Kabir alleges that the first recruits were 96 Jamaat party members, who started training in an Ansar camp at Khan Jahan Ali Road, Khulna.
+Initially, they were controlled by the Shanti Committee, which was formed by several pro-Pakistani leaders, including Nurul Amin and Khwaja Khairuddin.
+The first recruits were 96 Jamaat party members, who started training in an Ansar camp at Khan Jahan Ali Road, Khulna.

 The East Pakistan Razakars Ordinance was promulgated on 2 August 1971 by the Governor of East Pakistan, Lieutenant General Tikka Khan.
-The Ordinance stipulated the creation of a voluntary force to be trained and equipped by the Provincial Government.
+The ordinance stipulated the creation of a voluntary force to be trained and equipped by the provincial government.
 Then, they were reorganized as members of the Pakistan Army through an ordinance of the Ministry of Defence promulgated on 7 September 1971.
 The Razakar force was placed under the command of Major General Mohammed Jamshed.
 Organizational command of the Razakar Bahini was given to Abdur Rahim.

-The Razakar force was organised into brigades of around 3,000–4,000 volunteers, mainly armed with light Infantry weapons provided by the Pakistan Army.
+The Razakar force was organised into brigades of around 3,000–4,000 volunteers, mainly armed with light infantry weapons provided by the Pakistan Army.
 Each Razakar brigade was attached as an auxiliary to two Pakistan regular army brigades, and their main function was to arrest and detain pro-independence Bengalis and Bengali nationalists.
 Suspects were tortured during custody and killed.
 Razakars were trained by the Pakistan Army.
+Chakma youth from the Chittagong Hill Tracts actively joined the Razakar militia.

 The Razakars were paid by the Pakistan Army and provincial administration.
-Leading supporters of a united Pakistan urged General Yahya Khan to increase the number of Razakars and given them more arms to extend their activities in East Pakistan.
+Leading supporters of a united Pakistan urged General Yahya Khan to increase the number of Razakars and give them more arms to extend their activities in East Pakistan.
 They were advised "to uproot secessionists, antisocialists and Naxalites."

 Towards the end of 1971, increasing numbers of Razakars were deserting, as the end of the war approached and East Pakistan moved towards independence.

-War crimes
+Genocide

-During the war, the Pakistani Army committed genocide on the populace.
-The Razakar militias actively supported their killings of 300,000 to 3 million people.
-They operated concentration camps and used rape as weapon of war.
+During the Bangladesh genocide of the Bangladesh War of Independence, the Pakistani military and several militia organizations created by the Pakistani military violated the Geneva Conventions of War by participating in numerous massacres of civilians, committed genocide of between 300,000 and 3 million civilians, operated concentration camps, and used rape as a weapon of war.
+Active collaborators of the Pakistan military in the perpetration of genocide and ethnic cleansing in East Pakistan include Al Badr, Al Shams, the East Pakistan Central Peace Committee, Razakars, the Muslim League, Mujahid Bahini, and Jamaat-e-Islami.

-The Razakars violated Geneva Conventions of War by participating in numerous massacres of civilians.
+The Razakars violated the Geneva Conventions of War by participating in numerous massacres of civilians.

 The Dakra massacre was an instance of one such massacre where 646 Bengali Hindus were killed.

-Razakars allegedly killed Hindu civilians during the war.
 On 5 August 1971, six Hindus were killed by Razakars in Panti village under Kumarkhali sub-division.
-They killed 3 Hindus in Sylhet and 19 Hindus in Jessore, Gopalganj and Chittagong hill tracts.